-9. Utility The Clean Energy Jobs Act - SB2132 (Castro) / HB3624 (Williams) - sets a bold vision for Illinois's 100% renewable energy future and charts an equitable course that lifts up workers and families.
+9. Utility The Clean Energy Jobs Act - SB1718 (Castro) / HB804 (Williams) - sets a bold vision for Illinois's 100% renewable energy future and charts an equitable course that lifts up workers and families.
 CEJA dramatically expands career development and wealth building programs and prepares us for the transitions that lie ahead.
 Its dedication to climate and energy justice cuts across all sectors of the energy economy to ensure Black and Brown communities and communities of color benefit in the clean energy future.
 These fact sheets each represent one core component of CEJA - we encourage you to explore the entire series.
 JUST AND EQUITABLE ACCESS TO ENERGY CEJA PROGRAMS FOR LOW-INCOME AND ENVIRONMENTAL JUSTICE COMMUNITIES INCREASING ACCESS AND EQUITY IN THE CLEAN ENERGY FUTURE Without careful planning and deliberate policy, the benefits of renewable energy can flow towards existing privilege and wealth.
 This leaves low-income and environmental justice communities, already suffering disproportionate impacts from climate change and pollution, without access to the clean energy future.
 CEJA counteracts that trend through policies and programs specifically designed to bring additional benefits to vulnerable and overburdened communities.
 In all, CEJA will create \$2 billion of investments in low-income and environmental justice communities by 2030.
-ILLINOIS SOLAR FOR ALL AND LOW-INCOME EFFICIENCY BUDGET EXPANSION Increases the carveout for the Illinois Solar for All program budget from \$10 million to \$30 million per year to increase solar projects in low-income and environmental justice communities.
+ILLINOIS SOLAR FOR ALL AND LOW-INCOME EFFICIENCY BUDGET EXPANSION Increases the Illinois Solar for All budget from \$10 million to \$30 million per year to increase solar projects in low-income and environmental justice communities.
 This brings the total anticipated program budget to \$50 million per year.
 Expands energy efficiency programs for low-income communities to \$53 million per year.
-EV ACCESS FOR ALL PROGRAM Creates the Electric Vehicle (EV) Access for All initiative to provide \$7.5 million per year in funding to help low-income community members buy new and used electric vehicles, invest in electric shuttle pilots in transit deserts, and to create electric vehicle car-sharing programs.
-IMPROVEMENTS TO ILLINOIS SOLAR FOR ALL IMPLEMENTATION Addresses concerns with existing Solar for All implementation by creating a separate multi-family housing subprogram and empowering the Program Administrator to help find and qualify potential Solar for All customers.
-Builds critically important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program.
-This will help improve wrap-around services that combine multiple programs.
-Directs the IPA to create Illinois Solar for All sub-programs that prioritize projects that are majority-owned by low-income residents and that build a path to renewable energy system ownership for low-income renters and homeowners.
+EV ACCESS FOR ALL PROGRAM Creates the Electric Vehicle (EV) Access for All initiative with an annual budget of \$7.5 million per year in funding for investments in electric shuttle pilots in transit deserts, electric vehicle car-sharing programs, and to assist low-income buyers purchasing new or used electric vehicles.
+IMPROVEMENTS TO ILLINOIS SOLAR FOR ALL IMPLEMENTATION Addresses concerns with existing program implementation by creating a separate multi-family housing subprogram and by empowering the Program Administrator to help find and qualify Solar for All customers.
+Builds important connections between existing low-income energy efficiency programs, deferred maintenance remediation initiatives, and the Solar for All program to provide wrap-around services to customers.
+Directs the IPA to prioritize projects that build a path to renewable energy system ownership for low-income renters and homeowners.
 COMMUNITY-FOCUSED ENERGY SOLUTIONS Changes Illinois' community solar program to preference projects that have deeply-rooted community involvement and ownership.
 Empowers local governments to create Community Energy, Climate, and Jobs Plans to create community-based solutions with local community-led jobs and workforce planning that utilizes the U.S. Employment Plan.
-PAY-AS-YOU-SAVE PROGRAM Mandates the creation of renewable energy financing initiatives modeled after the Pay-As-You-Save (PAYS) program.
-This will allow customers (homeowners and renters with consent from property owners) with low or no credit scores to access financing for energy improvements.
-Electric utilities will be required to provide low/no-cost financing for renewable energy projects.
-This will create immediate savings for the customer and be repaid via the customer's electricity bill.
+PAY-AS-YOU-SAVE PROGRAM Allows homeowners and renters with low or no credit scores to access on-bill financing and immediate savings for energy improvements like solar and energy efficiency.
+ILLINOIS CLEAN ENERGY JOBS AND JUSTICE FUND Creates a nonprofit fund that prioritizes the provision of capital, such as low-interest and zero-interest loans, for renewable energy projects to Minority Business Enterprises (MBEs) and businesses serving low-income, environmental justice, and Black and Brown communities.